PrimaveraDeveloper/lithium/dir/rose/specs/rat-spec-1.0.md

 - Writes the with holding tax types;
 - Writes the memo types;
 - Writes the invoice types;
-- Writes the sales item;
+- Writes the generic sales item;

 ### `Handlers`